Scandals, inequality loom large as Costa Rica votes for new leader

-SAN JOSE (Reuters) - Costa Rica’s centrist ruling party front-runner hoped to fend off a leftist surge fueled by voter resentment over government corruption scandals and rising inequality as voters in Central America’s second-largest economy headed to the polls on Sunday.
+SAN JOSE (Reuters) - Costa Rica’s centrist ruling party front-runner seeks to fend off a leftist surge fueled by voter resentment over government corruption scandals and rising inequality as voters in Central America’s second-largest economy head to the polls on Sunday.

-Centrist former San Jose Mayor Johnny Araya led polls on promises to reduce poverty, while distancing himself from President Laura Chinchilla’s scandal-plagued government and painting rivals as radicals.
+Centrist former San Jose Mayor Johnny Araya is leading on promises to reduce poverty, while distancing himself from President Laura Chinchilla’s scandal-plagued government and painting rivals as radicals.

-But voter anger over government corruption has buoyed a challenge from leftist lawmaker Jose Maria Villalta, who has also promised to tackle inequality in the coffee-producing nation.
+But voter anger over government corruption has buoyed a challenge from leftist lawmaker Jose Maria Villalta, who also promises to tackle inequality in the coffee-producing nation.

 If none of the thirteen candidates wins more than 40 percent of votes, as expected, there will be an run-off in April for only the second time in Costa Rican history.